uwcsc/Unix-101/README.md

 `mkdir my-folder`

-> :thought_balloon: Files in Unix systems can contains, dots, dashes, or even emoji 😃!.
+> :speech_balloon: Files in Unix systems can contains, dots, dashes, or even emoji 😃!.
 You can even have spaces, but that's [a little more complicated](https://www.hecticgeek.com/2014/02/spaces-file-names-command-line/).

 Now, lets check the contents of our current directory.
 Try to remember the command to do that.
 If you don't remember, it's `ls`.